 This is not about quick fixes but understanding how the food we eat can either harm or help us manage the condition more effectively.

-It’s important to understand that type 2 diabetes is largely a condition of insulin resistance, where the body doesn’t use insulin properly to regulate blood sugar.
+It’s important to understand that type 2 diabetes is largely a condition of insulin resistance, where the body does not use insulin properly to regulate blood sugar.

 One of the biggest contributors to this problem?
 Diet.